If you are in the camp of “the bigger the better” when it comes to TVs, then our pick of the best 85-inch TVs will certainly prove your point nicely.

 What are the best 85-inch TVs?

 If you want that same giant screen size without the equally-huge price, then the TCL 4-Series Roku TV (85S435) is our value pick for 85-inch models.
-It delivers great 4K performance and decent HDR support, not to mention reliably excellent Roku TV smarts, and does it all for less than some smaller premium 4K TVs.
+It delivers great 4K performance and decent HDR support, not to mention reliably excellent Roku TV smarts.
+Even better, it does it all for less than some smaller premium 4K TVs.

 The Samsung QN90A Neo QLED TV combines Samsung's highly refined quantum dot technology with the tight control of mini-LED backlighting, resulting in one of the best TV displays you'll ever see.
 Brilliant color and unmatched brightness make for superb performance, and Samsung pairs that with a bounty of smart TV functions and genuinely intelligent features, like a solar-powered remote control that eliminates the need to swap out batteries – delivering eco-friendly design and unbeaten convenience at the same time.

 The whole thing is packed into a gorgeous 1-inch-thick design that contains a huge array of smart features, potent Dolby Atmos sound and some of the best performance we've ever seen.
 HDMI 2.1 connectivity comes standard, along with gamer-friendly features and impressive 12.6-millisecond lag time for an unparalleled gaming experience.
-It's the best 85-inch TV we've seen this year, and the winner of the 2021 Tom's Guide Award for Best TV, and a second award as the best gaming TV of the year.
+It's the best 85-inch TV we saw last year, and it continues to be a great choice in 2022.
+It was the winner of the 2021 Tom's Guide Award for Best TV, and won a second award as the best gaming TV of the year.

 Read our full Samsung QN90A Neo QLED TV review.